 As a born and bred Sicilian, Savoca is one of my first personal suggestion to those ones completely new at this island, if they really want to get in a nutshell what it is all about.

 It’s not only for the breathtaking view, from the peak of the hill where this village is located, just 10 minutes driving from the shore.
-It’s not only about the rosemary, basil and lemons plants surrounding me and the hundreds scents which caress my nose like colorful butterflies.
+It’s not only about the rosemary, basil and lemons plants surrounding me and the hundreds of scents which caress my nose like colorful butterflies.
 It’s not only about one of the most famous (and dreadful) wedding proposal of the history of Hollywood.

-What really makes this place unique – already awarded as of one of the most beautiful medieval hamlets of Southern Italy – is the rendezvous of art, history and cinema which create the magic, here synonymous of ordinary.
+What really makes this place unique – already awarded as of one of the most beautiful medieval hamlets of Southern Italy – is the rendezvous of art, history, and cinema which create the magic, here synonymous of ordinary.

 While tasting my lovely lemon “granita”, a masterpiece of sweet which can be found only in the Western Sicily, I leave for a moment my floating thoughts to join a more proactive conversation with my dad, who lives 15 minutes driving from here, and Mr Alfio, who has been living on this edge for all of his 72 years.

-Mr. Alfio used to own the coffee shop known as Bar Vitelli, which was used as set for several scenes of “The Godfather”.
-Many parts of the trilogy were filmed in Savoca but the wedding proposal for Apollonia, filmed just outside the main door in 1974, is recognized as one of the best example of “respect” and “family tradition” on the movie’s style.
+Mr. Alfio used to own the coffee shop known as Bar Vitelli, which was used as the set for several scenes of “The Godfather”.
+Many parts of the trilogy were filmed in Savoca but the wedding proposal for Apollonia, filmed just outside the main door in 1974, is recognized as one of the best examples of “respect” and “family tradition” on the movie’s style.

 “What really made me happy when I was 5 years old was trying to make espresso for people coming to the counter – was not that easy due to my height, but I was managing it anyway by standing on a chair!